On a Possible Giant Impact Origin for the Colorado Plateau: Origin of the Impactor

-Because the spiral arms or spurs in galaxies have finite width, multiple impactors produced during the same spiral-arm crossing episode of the Sun can invade Earth's orbit during a short (from a geological standpoint) period of time.
-This may explain the near coincidence of the occurrences of the Decaan Traps and the Chicxulub Crater which were both dated to the K/T boundary but are spatially separated; or else the Emeishan Traps and the Siberian Traps in the late-Permian/early-Triassic period.
-On the extinction-intensity plot, this trend shows up as closely grouped major extinction events, around especially 250 Ma and 500 Ma.
-Our 750 Ma event continues this trend, even though at this Precambrian period there was not yet biological fossial record.
+Because the spiral arms or spurs in galaxies have finite width, multiple impactors produced during the same spiral-arm crossing episode of the Solar System can invade Earth's orbit during a short (from a geological standpoint) period of time.
+This may explain the near coincidence in time of the occurrences of the Decaan Traps in India and the Chicxulub Crater in the Yucatan, which are both dated to the K/T (or K/Pg) boundary but are spatially separated; or else the near coincidence in time of the formation of Emeishan Traps in China and the Siberian Traps in Russia during the late-Permian/early-Triassic period, with period also coinciding with the end-of-Permian mass extinction event and the completion of the assembly of the Pangaea supercontinent (Stow 2010; Wignall 2015).
+On the extinction-intensity plot (Figure \ref{Fig17}), this trend shows up as closely grouped major extinction events, around especially 250 Ma and 500 Ma.